-The Prize Committee is delighted to announce that the article by Melissa Johnston, “Frontier finance: the role of microfinance in debt and violence in post-conflict Timor-Leste,” published in the journal, Review of International Political Economy has won the 2021 Australian International Political Economy Network (AIPEN) Richard Higgott Journal Article Prize.
+The Prize Committee is delighted to announce that the article by Lee Jones and Shahar Hameiri titled “COVID-19 and the failure of the neoliberal regulatory state,” published in the journal, Review of International Political Economy has won the 2022 Australian International Political Economy Network (AIPEN) Richard Higgott Journal Article Prize.

-The prize will be awarded at a future AIPEN workshop and Melissa Johnston will be invited to write a PPE post on the winning article.
+The prize will be awarded at a future AIPEN workshop and Shahar Hameiri will be invited to write a PPE post on the winning article.

 2020 Claire Parfitt, ‘ESG Integration Treats Ethics as Risk, but Whose Ethics and Whose Risk?
 Responsible Investment in the Context of Precarity and Risk-Shifting’, Critical Sociology, 46:4-5 (2020) [published Online First: 30 September 2019].

 2019 Linda Weiss and Elizabeth Thurbon, “Power Paradox: How the Extension of US Infrastructural Power Abroad Diminishes State Capacity at Home.”
 Review of International Political Economy 25:6 (2018).

 2018 Maria Tanyag, ‘Invisible Labor, Invisible Bodies: How the Global Political Economy Affects Reproductive Freedom in the Philippines’, International Feminist Journal of Politics, 19:1 (2017).